Skip to main content

 Provider and Object Storage

-Set provider to either aws or gcp, then fill in the corresponding section.
+Set provider to aws, gcp, azure, or hetzner, then fill in the corresponding section.
+Only the active provider’s fields are used.
 AWS S3

 FieldDescription